phenidone/xover-psu/README.md

 EMI reaching your regulated outputs.

 Use 500mA M205 slow blow glass fuses; there is one for each of the switchmode and linear-regulated parts of the supply.
-The switched-AC output is not fused.
+The switched-AC output is not fused, and should be good for about 5A before there are issues with terminal blocks.
+For switching high-power amplifiers, use the spade connectors on the rear of the relay.

 ### Grounding